Jekotia/MineControl/README.md

  * Start server
  * Properly stop server
  * Terminate server process (has built-in safe-guards to prevent accidential use)
+* Advanced log functionality
+ * Can log server starts/stops with timestamp, as well as stop and kill attempts via MineControl.
+ * Can 'roll' server.log and worldedit.log into timestamped files.

 ## Planned Features ##
+* 1.0.4
+ * Option to run server in a loop (automatic restart in the event of a crash)
+ * Support for Twidge-based (Twitter) server status notifications
+ * Minecraft Overviewer support for easier scheduled rendering
+* 1.1
  * Backups
+* Long-Term
  * Force saves with fore-warnings (for use with cron)
  * Nightly restart with log file rotation (for use with cron)
-* Minecraft Overviewer support for easier scheduled rendering
-* Option to run server in a loop (automatic restart in the event of a crash)
  * Interactive mode
  * Support for various plugins where it may be helpful (i.e. better WorldGuard blacklist editing, copies new blacklist.txt to each worlds directory under WorldGuard/worlds/).

 ## Requirements ##